TruSat/trusat-learn/docs/trusat-charter.md

 3. Professor Moriba Jah, University of Texas at Austin
 4. Society of Women in Space Exploration (SWISE)

-**B.** The TruSat Partners commit to maintaining and advancing the TruSat System and building the Open Source Community as follows:1.Building the Open Source Community by introducing TruSat to potential Contributors.2.Serving as liaisons with Contributor and User communities, representing their interests and feedback in the feature development process.3.Ensuring TruSat’s alignment with the needs of Space Sustainability Advocates, and that TruSat’s capabilities are accounted for in the development of space sustainability standards.4.Partners may, in their discretion, sponsor initiatives to build the TruSat Software and Community, such as hackathons, bounties, and grants of observing hardware.s
+**B.** The TruSat Partners commit to maintaining and advancing the TruSat System and building the Open Source Community as follows:1.Building the Open Source Community by introducing TruSat to potential Contributors.2.Serving as liaisons with Contributor and User communities, representing their interests and feedback in the feature development process.3.Ensuring TruSat’s alignment with the needs of Space Sustainability Advocates, and that TruSat’s capabilities are accounted for in the development of space sustainability standards.4.Partners may, in their discretion, sponsor initiatives to build the TruSat Software and Community, such as hackathons, bounties, and grants of observing hardware.

 **C.** In Epoch 1, ConsenSys Space exercises decision authority with respect to the TruSat Software in consultation with the TruSat Partners.

 **D.** Individuals and institutions wishing to undertake the commitments of TruSat Partners and help to implement the Principles of Section 1, may be accepted as a TruSat Partner by consensus of the existing Partners.

-## Section 3: Process andTimeline for Epoch 2 Amendments
+## Section 3: Process and Timeline for Epoch 2 Amendments

 **A.** The Partners intend to adopt an Epoch 2 package of amendments to the Charter in connection with the release of version 0.2 of the TruSat Software.
 The Epoch 2 amendments are expected to add the following to the Charter: